 Gobindo Bhog for Basanti Pulao

 I haven’t seen it being used outside Bengali culture.
-Out here in Bay area, I get lucky to have access to this variety of rice grain from a Bangladeshi store.
-You can also find it in Amazon!
+Out here in the Bay Area, I get lucky to have access to this variety of rice grain from a Bangladeshi store.
+You can also find it on Amazon!

 If you cannot find Gobindo Bhog rice, go ahead any use any short grain rice for this Basanti Pulao or Misti Pulao.
 You can use kalijeera rice too.

 - Ghee – Key to a flavor packed aromatic Misti Pulao is ghee.
 Avoid with oil

 - Turmeric – Turmeric is used to prepare Basanti Pulao and not saffron.
 The flavor blend of ghee with gobindo bhog rice works beautifully and saffron get a little overpower!
 You can however definitely use saffron if you want.

 - Sugar – We don’t like Basanti Pulao overly sweet.
 But you can feel free to add more.

 - Green chili – Fresh green chili are added at the end just for flavor.